 |

 Social eventsWednesday, May 24 - Tour of the Amalfi coast and social dinner (free).
-Additional information will be given soon.Sunday, May 21 - Visit of the Archeological Site of Herculaneum.
+Visit of Ravello and its villas: Villa Rufolo and Villa Cimbrone.
+The social dinner will be held at the Garden restaurant.
+Individuals who wish to bring partners or family members to the tour and the social dinner need to pay 100 € per person.Sunday, May 21 - Visit of the Archeological Site of Herculaneum.
 From 10:00am to 3:00pm.
 Participants will have to pay a small fee (additional information will be given soon).
 The cost includes the transfer from the hotel to Herculaneum (and vice versa) and the entrance ticket.
 An audio guide service is available through a dedicated App, which can be downloaded on your smartphone.
 If you are interested in joining the tour, please, contact the organisers (ases4@roma2.infn.it).Saturday, May 27 - Hiking on the Path of the Gods.
 From 9:00am to 6:00pm.
 Transfer from the hotel to Agerola (starting point of the trail) - hiking on the path of the Gods from Agerola to Nocelle (roughly 2 hr) - going downstairs to Positano - visit of Positano and swimming - return to Salerno by ferry.
 Participants will have to pay a small fee (additional information will be given soon).
 The cost includes the transfer from the hotel to Agerola and the price of the ticket of the ferry.
 If you are interested in joining the tour, please, contact the organisers (ases4@roma2.infn.it). |

 AccommodationFor your stay, we recommendLloyd's Baia HotelVia Benedetto Croce